typhoon-hil/hackathon2022/README.md

 Each time you modify solution you should **restart UEGOS docker container** (with stop and play buttons in Docker Desktop) for changes to take effect.

 ## 2.2 Hackathon framework
 The Hackathon framework is simulating energy consumption in a house during 7 days period.
 The framework is emitting data to the solution for each hour.
 The solution needs to decide how devices will behave in the following hour.
 The loads can be 'on' and 'off' and the car battery can be in 'charge', 'use', or 'idle' mode.
 If the car is in 'charge' mode it will use power from the PV panels first and remaining from the grid up to 20KW per hour.
 This of course happens only when car is plugged in.
 The 'use' mode will give power to the loads when they need it and drain car battery accordingly.
 The 'idle' mode will neither charge nor drain battery.
-If you set car battery to 'use' mode and set both loads to 0, power from the battery will be sold to the grid 10KW/h.
+If you set car battery to 'use' mode and set both loads to 0, power from the battery will be sold to the grid 20KW/h.
+Battery can not be used if SOC is < 10% to prevent it from being depleted.

 House can be supplied by the grid, pv panel, or by battery.
 House have two loads, further in text Load1 and Load2.
 The user goes to work Monday through Friday and stays at home for the weekend.
 There is a 10% chance that the user will work from home each of the 5 workdays.
 If the user goes to work, the car battery is drained 45% and loads are turned off from 9h to 17h.
 The user expects loads to be powered on at certain times throughout the day, if they are not, penalties are rewarded.
 Load1 is expected to be used on the workday: from 7h - 9h and 17h - 23h, and on the homeday: from 7h - 23h.
 Load2 is expected to be used on a workday: from 6h - 9h and 19h - 23h, and on the homeday: from 9h - 22h.